Karen Akunowicz

-Karen Akunowicz (born September 17, 1978) is an American chef, cookbook author, and television personality.
-Karen Akunowicz is a Top Chef television alum and was the 2018 James Beard Award, for "Best Chef: Northeast".
-She is based in Boston, Massachusetts.
+Karen Akunowicz (born September 17, 1978) is an American chef in Boston, Massachusetts.

-Frontrunner for Season 13 of Top Chef Karen Akunowicz is the chef and proprietor of Fox & the Knife enoteca in Boston, which was named one of FOOD & WINE magazine's, Eater National's, Condé Nast Traveler's, and Thrillist's best new restaurants in America for 2019.
-Karen won a 2018 James Beard Foundation Award for Best Chef: Northeast and was awarded Boston Magazine's Best Chef after participating on the California season.
-She earned international job experience as the chef at L'Avian Blu in Modena, Italy, after earning degrees from the University of Massachusetts and the Cambridge School of Culinary Arts.
+Akunowicz is the chef and proprietor of Fox & the Knife enoteca in Boston, which has been named to several best new restaurants lists.
+She received a 2018 James Beard Foundation Award for Best Chef: Northeast.

 Early life and education

 Akunowicz was born and raised in Kearny, New Jersey.
 She graduated from Kearny High School in 1996.

 After graduating from the University of Massachusetts Amherst, she moved to Boston.
 While waiting tables, Akunowicz considered applying to graduate school for social work, but she decided to go to culinary school instead, attending the Cambridge School of Culinary Arts.

 Career

-Akunowicz worked at Boston restaurants Via Matta and Oleana before becoming the executive chef and a partner at Joanne Chang's Myers+Chang.
+Akunowicz worked at L'Avian Blu in Modena, Italy and at Boston restaurants Via Matta and Oleana before becoming the executive chef and a partner at Joanne Chang's Myers+Chang.
 She was nominated for a James Beard Award in 2015, and she won the title of Best Chef: Northeast in 2018.

 Akunowicz co-authored a cookbook published in 2017, Myers+Chang at Home: Recipes from the Beloved Boston Eatery.

 In 2019, Akunowicz opened her own restaurant, Fox & the Knife, an Italian restaurant in South Boston.
-In 2019, Fox and the Knife was named Best New Restaurant in America by Food and Wine Magazine and Eater International.
-In 2020, it was given the same honor by USA Today.
+In 2019, it was named Best New Restaurant in America by Food and Wine Magazine and Eater International and in 2020 by USA Today.
 Fox & the Knife was also nominated for the James Beard Award for Best New Restaurant in America in 2019 and 2020.

 In November 2021, Akunowicz opened her second restaurant, Bar Volpe, in South Boston.
 It focuses on Southern Italian cuisine.

-In January 2022, The Boston Globe published an article about an outbreak of COVID-19 cases that spread between Akunowicz's two South Boston restaurants, Fox & the Knife and the newly opened Bar Volpe.
+In March 2024, Akunowicz opened an offshoot of Fox & the Knife, named Fox & Flight, in Boston's Logan International Airport.